-- The children are placed in colour groups within class for organisational reasons, e.g. taking part in activities, floor spaces and going outside. - These groups are not ability groups and are determined randomly. - Towards the end of the year the children might be placed in ability groups.
+- The children are placed in colour groups within class for organisational reasons, e.g. taking part in activities, floor spaces and going outside. - These groups are not ability groups and are determined randomly. - During the year the children might be placed in ability groups so work is at the child's level